Frequently Asked Questions

-Do the practice quizzes count towards your grade?
+Do the practice quizzes count toward your grade?

-No, the practice quizzes do not count towards your grade.
+No, the practice quizzes do not count toward your grade.
 They are there to help you with the real quiz.

 An exercise is an opportunity for you to apply the information you are learning in the class as well as learn some new things.